 Summer CUBS is an educational enrichment program that is designed not only to stem summer learning loss, but to give children the chance to learn in fun and creative ways that will make them want more.
-In addition to providing quality engagements for elementary school students, CUBS nurtures and supports future educators by using undergrad and graduate education students to teach and by creating internship opportunities for local high school students so they can learn explore possible careers in education.
+In addition to providing quality engagements for elementary school students, CUBS nurtures and supports future educators by using graduate education students to teach and by creating internship opportunities for local high school students so they can learn explore possible careers in education.
 The interns acquire leadership skills while providing great role models for the younger children.

 CUBS is a collaboration among WAMS, Clark University, and the Woodland Academy, a Worcester public elementary school.
 CUBS takes its name from Woodland Academy’s motto that “Comprehension and Understanding Bring Success.”